-The first step is to collect the output data (strain or $\varepsilon$ ) on a time scale, e.g. annual GDP or quarterly inflation rate.
-The second step is to calculate the output change rate with time (de/dt), e.g. GDP change rate each year or inflation change rate each quarter.
-The third step is to collect the input data (viscosity or $\eta$ ) on a time scale, e.g. quarterly COVID infection number or quarterly COVID death number.
+The first step is to collect the output data (strain or $\varepsilon$ ) on a time scale, e.g. quarterly CPI.
+The second step is to calculate the output change rate with time ( $d\varepsilon/dt$ ), e.g. CPI change rate of each quarter.
+The third step is to collect the input data (viscosity or $\eta$ ) on a time scale, e.g. quarterly numbers of COVID infection and death.
 The fourth step is to calculate the time-dependent input (time-dependent stress or $\sigma$ ) by multiplying $d\varepsilon/dt$ and $\eta$ together.
+(This "time-dependent input equation" is:

-This input equation is time-dependent stress $\sigma$ = strain change rate $d\varepsilon/dt$ \ viscosity $\eta$ .
-The fifth step is to plot the input-output (i.e. stress-strain or cause-symptom) curve in a space domain with strain (output or symptom) as the x-axis and stress (time-dependent input or time-dependent cause) as the y-axis.
-The sixth step is to calculate the total enclosed area within this input-output curve (or hysteresis loop area) which is also the indicator of associated energy (either created energy or dissipated energy) of this dataset of input and output.
-This energy value can also be considered as the degree of influence on output by input.
+stress $\sigma$ = strain change rate of $d\varepsilon/dt$ \ viscosity $\eta$ ).
+The fifth step is to plot the input-output (i.e. stress-strain or cause-symptom) curve in a space domain (x-axis versus y-axis) with CPI strain (output or symptom) on the x-axis; and COVID Death/Infection stresses (time-dependent inputs, causes, or stresses) on the y-axis.
+The sixth step is to calculate the total enclosed area within these two input-output curves (or hysteresis loop areas) which is also the indicator of associated energies (either created energy or dissipated energy) of this dataset of input and output.
+These energy values can also be considered as the degrees of influence on output by inputs.

-After his English description, he would like to use the following re-defined VGT equation from engineering and physics to address the unique "time-dependency characteristic" of economics and medical variables.
+After providing the English description, he would like to use the following re-defined VGT equation from engineering and physics to address the unique "time-dependency characteristic" of both economics and medical variables.
 He can then establish a stress-strain diagram in a space domain (SD) where: